-Local subsidence in the form of sinkholes was observed at the site and along the northern edge of Ivanpah Dry Lake.
-While sinkholes can sometimes be attributed to groundwater withdrawal as well as other causes, the cause in this case is believed to be from dehydration of clays between the soil surface and the water table resulting in a major loss of volume and the collapse of overlying soils.
-The potential for such shrinkage to affect structural components must be mitigated through facility design protocols consistent with the CBC.
-Condition GEO-1 as well as the conditions listed in the Facility Design section of this Decision will ensure compliance with CBC requirements.
-(Ex.
-1, Appendix 5.4A; Ex.
-300, pp. 6.15-10, 6.15-16.)
+Local subsidence in the form of sinkholes was observed along the northern edge of Ivanpah Dry Lake.
+While sinkholes can sometimes be attributed to groundwater withdrawal as well as other causes, the cause in this case is believed to be from dehydration of clays beneath the playa surface resulting in a major loss of volume and the collapse of overlying soils.